 I was in a production of The World of Carl Sandberg in the spring of 1972.
-My friend and fellow cast member, Vicki James, gave a rendition of Mr. Sandburg’s poem “Fog” so evocative I remember it vividly 45 years later.
+My friend and fellow cast member, Vicki James, gave a rendition of Mr. Sandburg’s poem “Fog” that was so evocative I remember it vividly 45 years later.
 Indeed, I have many times been balked or paused in life, gathered myself……”and moved on.”
 Fog won’t stop me.
 It will only make me pause…think……and move on.

 Ten years later, in a more-than-dubious production of Dracula, my friend and fellow cast member, Paul Thomas, managed to manufacture a personal fog bank by furiously puffing (heaving!) on his pipe in a sad attempt to obscure his presence in one particular way-more-than-dubious scene.
 I still harbor hope that I can forgive him for his attempted escape one day.

 But those are exceptions.
 Most stage fog emanates from machines wittily referred to as “fog machines.”

 My first experience with fog machines was in a 1981 production of Brigadoon.
 Oddly enough, it also included Paul Thomas, though in this case he is blameless.
 The show was in the Opera House in Lexington.
 The opening scene featured Paul and me as American hunters in the wilds of Scotland who have lost our way in the fog.
 We discuss our predicament and spot a village in the distance (neat trick considering the fog in which we’re supposed to be lost) – all behind a scrim as the orchestra in the pit plays gorgeous Lerner and Loewe music.

 The dress rehearsal went fine, but the director wasn’t satisfied with the quality and quantity of the fog in the first scene.
 It wasn’t convincing as a fog that would baffle vibrant Americans.
 He ordered a second fog machine for opening night.